 What is a brain aneurysm?

 A brain aneurysm is caused by a weak or thin spot in the blood vessel wall, which may balloon and fill with blood.
-Unruptured brain aneurysms are usually asymptomatic.
+Brain aneurysms that have not ruptured are usually asymptomatic.
 They are typically small and are incidentally detected when a patient is scanned for other reasons.
-However, getting prompt medical attention and a scan is vital if you experience symptoms of an unruptured brain aneurysm.

 - Blurred or double vision